subash-ghub/BMI-Calculator/README.md

 # BMI Calculator using Flask

-A simple calculator used to calculate the Body Mass Index (BMI).
+BMI(Body Mass Index) is used to assess whether a person’s weight is within a healthy range for their height.
+A simple calculator used to calculate the BMI.

 ## How BMI is calculated?